salmialb/BigDataPlatformsCS-E4640-assignment1/reports/Assignment-1-Report.md

 I would utilize the following strategies to allow scaling for a varying amount of tenants:

 Horizontal scaling: I would increase the number of nodes in the cluster depending on the load in order to distribute the load on more nodes.
-Load Balancing: Load balancing would optimize the distribution of requests ensuring that the all nodes get an equal amount of requests.
+Load Balancing: Load balancing would optimize the distribution of requests ensuring that the all nodes get an equal amount of requests.\

 Sharding: Each shard would be a separate server, so each tenant's data would be stored on a separate shard, reducing the impact of one tenant's data on another.
 This would allow for better distribution of processing power and storage space across the cluster, allowing for more tenants to ingest data simultaneously without performance degradation.
 Additionally, sharding would also provide the ability to horizontally scale the platform by simply adding more shards to the cluster.
-As the number of tenants and the volume of data they store increases, new shards can be added to the cluster to handle the additional load.
+As the number of tenants and the volume of data they store increases, new shards can be added to the cluster to handle the additional load.\

 Use of Queuing Systems: To handle spikes in data ingestion requests, you can use a queuing system such as RabbitMQ or Apache Kafka.
-This will store incoming data ingestion requests in a queue and process them in an orderly manner.
+This will store incoming data ingestion requests in a queue and process them in an orderly manner.\

 Use of Caching: To improve the performance of mysimbdp, you can use a caching mechanism to store frequently accessed data in memory.
-This will reduce the load on the database and improve the overall performance of the system.
+This will reduce the load on the database and improve the overall performance of the system.\

 Note that I'm not going to be implementing all of these since just isn't feasible for a school project given the constraints and my time limitation.

 # Part 2
-{ "_id" : ObjectId("63eb6e7bb49ae57e405fc77c"),
+    { "_id" : ObjectId("63ec9d5b300c718f113f449e"),\
-"dateRep" : "25/11/2020",
-"day" : 25,
-"month" : 11,
-"year" : 2020,
-"cases" : 185,
-"deaths" : 13,
+        "time" : NumberLong("1526083320375"),\
-"countriesAndTerritories" : "Afghanistan",
+        "readable_time" : "2018-05-12T00:02:00.375000Z",\
-"geoId" : "AF",
+        "acceleration" : 1014.6920715172656,\
+        "acceleration_x" : -68, \
-"countryterritoryCode" : "AFG",
+        "acceleration_y" : 376,\
-"popData2019" : 38041757,
+        "acceleration_z" : 940,\
+        "battery" : 2941, \
+        "humidity" : 33, \
-"continentExp" : "Asia",
+        "pressure" : 1023.59,\
-"Cumulative_number_for_14_days_of_COVID19_cases_per_100000" : 7.1999829 }
+        "temperature" : 23.67, \
+        "dev-id" : "C2:9A:9F:E5:58:27" }\